-The ID office is located in suite 011 on the ground floor of Marquis Hall (across from the Printing & Copy Services Center), the ID Office produces new and replacement IDs and photographs students and employees for the College's systems.
+The ID office is located in the College Store at 211 McCartney Street (across from Bailey Health Center).
+The ID Office produces new and replacement IDs for students and employees.
 To obtain a new ID, follow the instructions for Online ID Photo Submission on the ID Office webpage.